-As I celebrate 30 years as a realtor in the City of Toronto, I’ve been reflecting on my good fortune to have assisted hundreds of Buyers and Sellers navigate their own unique personal real estate journeys.
+As I celebrate over 30 years as a realtor in the City of Toronto, I’ve been reflecting on my good fortune to have assisted hundreds of Buyers and Sellers navigate their own unique personal real estate journeys.
 This process is always in a state of flux depending on the market conditions at any given moment in time requiring constant adaptation.
 It can prove challenging, complicated, and stressful, yet also engaging, exciting, and rewarding, particularly because the outcome almost always signals a new chapter in life.
 And what’s more exciting and hopeful than fresh beginnings?

 Harnessing my multi-disciplinary education on urban planning, urban design, and the psychology of housing and home, my career path has included spearheading the design, redevelopment, and sales & marketing of adaptive reuse conversions (more popularly known as ‘loft living’); shifting the lens of a real estate industry focused on the ‘Location Location Location’ mantra of the property market to one that holistically encourages people to frame their housing wishes, wants and needs according to their physical, mental, emotional and spiritual requirements; assisting residents and relocations, whether they be entering the market, climbing the property ladder, securing a Forever Home, building an income portfolio, funding their children’s financial futures, helping their parents downsize, or analyzing how to successfully and supportively age in place.
 And these are just a few!